Skip to content

 Shield of FAITH (v.
 16)

 What it is: Trusting God despite circumstances.
-Why it matters: Satan shoots "flaming arrows"—doubts, fears, temptations, accusations.
+Why it matters: Satan shoots "flaming arrows," doubts, fears, temptations, accusations.
 Faith EXTINGUISHES them.
-When you trust God, enemy's lies lose power.
+When you trust God, the enemy's lies lose power.
 How to put it on: When fears come: "God is sovereign.
 He's good.
 I trust Him."
 When doubts attack: "I choose to believe God's Word over my feelings."
-Faith = weapon against enemy's attacks.
+Faith = weapon against the enemy's attacks.

 5